bluebonnet-data/bbd/roadmap.md

 ...			...			...
 ```

-Ideally, it'd be nice to not specify how you want it broken down and instead have the table spit out ALL info available, with another column describing which level the data is available at.
+It'd also be nice to *not* specify how you want it broken down and instead have the table spit out ALL info available, with another column describing which level the data is available at.
+Not as high of priority, as this will likely require a good bit of effort.

 This is likely going to be a lot of information (a lot of rows in the table).
 Seems like you would get a lot of utility out of adding some kind of "search" or "lookup" function.